The Fox Pointe Story

 Given the difficult credit environment and the forced sale, we were able to put the property under contract at a very attractive price with almost no competition.
 We liked the property because it was located in an MSA with exceptionally strong demographics.
 In addition, a unique opportunity was developing in multifamily housing due to the elimination of the subprime mortgage market, which would ultimately increase demand for rental housing.

 No matter how much we liked the MSA and its demographics, we had the same problem as the seller: the capital markets were frozen, and we did not know how we were going to finance the acquisition.
-In addition, the MSA was very small, and the local economy is heavily reliant on automobile manufacturing.
-Both GM and Chrysler were heading into bankruptcy, and the local market was not an especially good story.
+The MSA was very small, and the local economy is heavily reliant on automobile manufacturing.
+Given this economic reliance on automobile manufacturing, and the fact that both GM and Chrysler were heading into bankruptcy, the local market was not an especially good story.

 No Agency DUS lender would even provide a soft quote.
-Numerous banks were experiencing severe liquidity issues of their own, and the leading locally-based bank was going into receivership.
-Accordingly, most banks were also out of the question.
+Banks across the country were experiencing severe liquidity issues of their own, and the leading locally-based bank was going into receivership.
+Accordingly, bank financing would likely not be available.

 Our strategy from the start was to de-risk the purchase by financing it with non-recourse, fully-amortizing debt under HUD's 223(f) loan program.
 In normal, healthy market conditions, closing a 223(f) loan can be a 9-12 month process, but this was not a normal market, and we did not have 9-12 months.